 The Board of Directors is responsible for BPP's and its subsidiaries' consolidated financial statements and the financial information that appears in the Company's Annual Report.
 The financial statements are prepared under the Generally Accepted Accounting Principles (GAAP) in Thailand, where an appropriate accounting policy has been selected and implemented.
 The Audit Committee and auditors jointly review the accounting policy to ensure it remains practical.
 While preparing the financial statements, the Board of Directors insists that the working team carefully exercise its discretion and that important information is adequately disclosed in the notes to the financial statements.
-The Board entrusted the Audit Committee with the responsibility to supervise the quality

-2) Cultivate a culture of information safety through constant communication to raise awareness of relevant of financial statements and the internal control system and to ensure that any opinions of the Audit Committee on these issues have been included in its report, which is also included in this Annual Report.
+The Board entrusted the Audit Committee with the responsibility to supervise the quality of financial statements and the internal control system and to ensure that any opinions of the Audit Committee on these issues have been included in its report, which is also included in this Annual Report.